 - Protection from unauthorised deductions of Pay

 - Maternity and Adoption Pay (not Leave) and Paternity Pay (not Leave) – details as above.
-See our Agency Workers regulations information above for details of agency workers who will be entitled to paid time-off for antenatal care from 1st October 2011.

 - Protection against less favourable treatment if you are part-time